cloudnativetrainings/trainings/kubernetes_advanced/09_ingress.md

 # Expose the Deployment
 kubectl expose deployment red
 ```
-2. Change the content of the file `/usr/share/nginx/html/index.html` in the Pod `blue`.
+2. Change the content of the file `/usr/share/nginx/html/index.html` in the Pod `red`.
 You have to install vim upfront.
 ```html
 <!DOCTYPE html><html><body style="background-color:red;"></body></html>
 ```